lsst-ts/observatory-ops-docs/Simonyi/Components/MTCS/MTDome.rst

 MTDome EUI
 ==========

-MTDome EUI is not available yet and it is currently under development by the dome vendor (EIE).
+The MTDome EUI is not available yet and it is currently under development by the dome vendor (EIE).

 Procedures